 Our smartphones do many fabulous things, from calls (both voice and video) to texting, pictures, game playing and so much more.
 They nowadays tackle what most of our computers can.

 However, that can come with a drawback: how do you protect yourself from unwanted people connecting with you?
-You should really check your phone daily to make sure that it is always secure and that you are not vulnerable.
+You should check your phone daily to ensure that it is always secure and that you are not vulnerable.
 Tap or click here for five new phone security settings that feel like secrets.

 So what do you do when you want to stay safe and protect yourself?
 That is simple.
 What you need to do is watch everything you download to your phone and who you contact.
 Keep reading for ways to help stop the spam.

 There are apps out there that help you block unwanted calls.
 But why download an app when you already have helpful tools built right into your phone?
 A little bit of prevention goes a long way when it comes to silencing spam calls.

 To get rid of pesky calls from unwanted people, it’s crucial to know safe steps to take.
 First, who is calling you and where are they calling from?
 If you do not recognize the number, don’t answer the phone.
 This is the safest rule to follow because you never know who may be on the other side of that ringer.

 There are more steps you can take, whether you are an iPhone or Android phone user.
 Here’s what you can do for both:

 Open Settings > Phone > Silence Unknown Callers.
 Next, slide the toggle next to Silence Unknown Callers to the right to enable it.
 This means calls from unknown numbers will be silenced, sent to voicemail and displayed on the Recents list.

 Incoming calls will continue to ring from people in your contacts, recent outgoing calls and Siri Suggestions.